-The requirements for the document register are established in § 12 of the Public Information Act, under which the following is obligatory:
+The requirements for the document register are established in § 12.

-1) the existence of document register;

-2) unavailability of the document register to the Internet search engines (e.g. Neti, Google, Yahoo);

-3) the availability of a user manual;

-4) the existence of a general text search covering the public view of the document register;

-5) display of correspondence documents within the time limits of preservation;

-6) entering directives into the document register;

-7) correct wording of documents subject to restrictions on access so that the content of the documents can be guessed;

-8) in case of series containing documents to which access is restricted, the AK -note (for internal use) or the user guide must be accompanied by an explanation that the note does not interfere with the submitting of an information request.

-Pursuant to section 25 of the General Part of Environment Code Act, which shall be enforced on 2014 upon emergence of an environmental risk as well as upon emergence of sufficient likelihood of occurrence of a significant adverse impact on the environment by natural factors, everyone who might be affected by the significant adverse impact arising from the realisation of the risk must immediately be informed by providing them with information that allows for taking measures that prevent or reduce the impact.
-The information shall be forwarded via broadcasting, printed media or the Internet or in another appropriate manner that effectively ensures the receipt of the information by the potentially affected persons and will not result in unreasonable costsin case of an environmental danger, also according to significant negative impact or sufficient probability of that caused by natural factors everyone shall be notified, who can be affected by the significant negative impact that has occurred from realisation of the danger, forwarding the information, which allows to take measures preventing or decreasing the impact.
-The information shall be forwarded through broadcast, press or Internet or other suitable manner, which ensures effectively that the information shall reach the persons potentially affected and does not cause any unreasonable expenses.
-If this information is with restricted access, the administrative body is obliged to consider every time, whether the interest for rejection of issuing environmental information shall outweigh the interest for disclosure of environmental information.
+Pursuant to section 25 of the General Part of Environment Code Act, upon emergence of an environmental risk as well as upon emergence of sufficient likelihood of occurrence of a significant adverse impact on the environment by natural factors, everyone who might be affected by the significant adverse impact arising from the realisation of the risk must immediately be informed by providing them with information that allows for taking measures that prevent or reduce the impact.
+The information shall be forwarded via broadcasting, printed media or the Internet or in another appropriate manner that effectively ensures the receipt of the information by the potentially affected persons and will not result in unreasonable costs.
+When the holder of the information is legally in a position to refuse from issuing environmental information, the person is obliged to consider every time whether the interest served by the refusal will outweigh the potential public interest associated with the disclosure of environmental information.

-Pursuant to section 26 of the General Part of Environment Code Act the administrative body collects and maintains the environmental information necessary for completing its duties in a way, that ensures its comprehensibility, accuracy, comparability and relevance and allows an effective disclosure of that.
+Pursuant to section 26 of the General Part of Environment Code Act, the administrative body collects and maintains the environmental information necessary for completing its duties in a way, that ensures its comprehensibility, accuracy, comparability and relevance and allows an effective disclosure of that.
 Environmental information shall be disclosed in Internet or other relevant manner, that will ensure the effective awareness of public.
-The disclosed environmental information covers at least the following information: 1) reports regarding the implementation of international agreements, European Union and national legislation related to environment; 2) reports of the programmes and plans, including development plans related to environment and strategies of relevant field and the implementation of them; 3) data of environment monitoring; 4) reports related to the environmental state; 5) environmental permits and other administrative acts, which provide basis for action with significant environmental impact, and environmental administrative arrangements and free will agreements; 6) assessment reports of environmental impact, strategic assessment reports of environmental impact, assessment reports of plans and projects that may cause significant environmental disturbance to the area of Natura network, and environmental risk assessments.
+The disclosed environmental information covers at least the following information: 1) reports regarding the implementation of international agreements, European Union and national legislation related to environment; 2) reports of the programmes and plans, including development plans related to environment and strategies of relevant field and the implementation of them; 3) data of environment monitoring; 4) reports related to the environmental state; 5) environmental permits and other administrative acts, which provide basis for action with significant environmental impact, and environmental administrative arrangements and free will agreements; 6) assessment reports of environmental impact, strategic assessment reports of environmental impact, and environmental risk assessments.

 Pursuant to section 27 of the General Part of Environment Code Act the administrative body shall disclose on its website: